Welcome Huffington Post readers!

 The Early Years

-When I arrived at Stanford Law School in 1991, I was already a vegan, a long time rescuer and TNR advocate.
-I knew that when I graduated, I wanted to devote my life to helping animals through the law.
+When I arrived at Stanford Law School in 1991, I was trained in journalism, having studied it in college, was an editor for my college newspaper, and interned at a news organization.
+I was also already a vegan, a long time rescuer and TNR advocate.
+I knew that when I graduated, I wanted to devote my life to helping animals through the power of the written word and through the law.
 It was, in fact, the reason I went to law school.
 Anxious to begin furthering the cause of animal rights even as a student, I founded a campus animal rights group, the Stanford Animal Protection and Education Society, or Stanford APES for short.
 We leafleted in the quad, urging other students to embrace a more humane diet.
 We leafleted in front of zoos and aquariums, urging patrons to oppose animals kept in captivity.
 And we were a thorn in the side of the vivisectors at Stanford, exposing not only the cruel experiments that were taking place there, but the deplorable housing conditions for the animals as well.
-We requested, researched then publicly exposed damning USDA inspection reports of Stanford animal research facilities to the faculty and media.
+Employing the skills I learned as a journalism student, I also requested, researched then publicly exposed damning USDA inspection reports of Stanford animal research facilities to the faculty and media.

 I also served on the Board of Directors of the No Kill Palo Alto Humane Society, helped found CatWorks, an organization that provided care for 2,000 feral cats across the Bay Area, worked with the National Greyhound Protection League not only to end the scourge of greyhound racing, but to find homes for retired greyhounds, and I was a member of the Stanford Cat Network, a group of Stanford advocates who cared for the free-living cats on campus, cats and their offspring who had been abandoned by the transient student population.
 It was through this affiliation that I was first introduced to the dysfunction of the animal protection movement itself, and, by extension, the cause that would come to define my efforts on behalf of animals for the next two decades.
 When Stanford announced plans to round up and kill the cats living on the campus and cat lovers turned to the local Santa Clara Humane Society and then HSUS for help, these groups supported Stanford’s extermination campaign.
 They agreed that killing the cats was the right thing to do, and urged the school to trap the animals and inject them with a fatal dose of poison.
 That these groups would advocate such a position stunned me.
 I didn’t understand.
 Little did I know that this was the first of many, many times I would be bewildered, shell-shocked in fact, by the pro-killing positions that groups which claimed to be the leading voice for animal protection in the nation would take, over and over again.